 - Non-native English speakers must submit proof of English proficiency (waived if your undergraduate or graduate degree was obtained in a college/university where English is the primary language of instruction or in an English-speaking country).
 Examples of proof of English proficiency include:

 - Certificates or standardized test scores (TOEFL, IELTS, SAT, ACT, Cambridge, Duolingo, etc.)

 - English equivalency diploma or certificate awarded by accredited national education institution

-- Work experience in an English-speaking office with letter from a manager affirming language skills
+- Work experience in an English-speaking office with a letter from a manager affirming language skills

-To know more about Stigler Center Journalists in Residence Program, please visit official website:
+To know more about Stigler Center Journalists in Residence Program, please visit the official website: